gboncoffee/le-petit-lapin/README.md

-If you want to login from a display manager, you can [use your .xinitrc as a session](https://wiki.archlinux.org/title/Display_manager#Run_~/.xinitrc_as_a_session) or add a file like this in `/usr/share/xsessions/`, named `lapin.dekstop`:
+If you want to login from a display manager, you can [use your .xinitrc as a session](https://wiki.archlinux.org/title/Display_manager#Run_~/.xinitrc_as_a_session) or add a file like this in `/usr/share/xsessions/`, named `le-petit-lapin.dekstop`:

 ```
 [Desktop Entry]